Dozens of rare sei whales spotted by researchers in 'unprecedented' sighting off B.C.'s coast | CBC News

 The sei whale population off the B.C. coast was decimated by the whaling industry up until 1967.

-Individual sei whales have been spotted further from the coast, but there have only been 10 documented sightings in Canadian Pacific waters in the last 46 years.
+Individual sei whales have been spotted farther from the coast, but there have only been 10 documented sightings in Canadian Pacific waters in the last 46 years.

-The group of sei whales was spotted by the scientists aboard the Canadian Coast Guard ship John P. Tully.
+The group of sei whales was spotted by the scientists aboard the Canadian Coast Guard ship John P. Tully approximately 300 km offshore of central Vancouver Island.

 They deployed a small boat to take better photos of the mammals and were able to collect skin samples from two individuals, which Doniol-Valcroze says will be used in a genetic analysis to understand what population they belong to by comparing them to other samples from the north Pacific.